Land Development Process

 Final Plat Recording

 If your project involves the subdivision of property, it will be necessary for you to complete all public facilities and to submit a final plat of the subdivision prior to applying for any building permits.
 The public facilities will include the streets, stormwater ponds, water and sanitary sewer mains.
 The final plat must be approved by the Growth Management Department, the City Engineer, City Water Utilities and the City Commission and be recorded in the public records of Leon County.
-For more information, please contact the Land Use and Development Coordination Unit of the Growth Management Department at 891-7001 or the City Engineer at 891-8234.
+For more information, please contact the Land Use and Environmental Services Division of the Growth Management Department at 891-7001 or the City Engineer at 891-8234.

 To apply for your Building permit, you must submit detailed plans for the building, including plans for the structural, electrical, plumbing and mechanical systems.
 Separate permits will be required for each system.